bbauska/UofM-Intro-HTML5/README.md

 There are basically three approaches to using a syntactic accessibility checker.
 That wave W3.
 The first is that you can validate by a **URI**, which is a fancy term for **URL**.
 In order to use that option, your site must be hosted somewhere.
-So if you&apos;'re using **Replit**, you can use your **URL**.
+So if you&apos;re using **Replit**, you can use your **URL**.
 If you are doing accessibility work for your job, you can use the public facing website that they use.

 Oftentimes people like to do what we call validate by file name.
-So if you click that option, you&apos;'ll click on the button, it&apos;'ll let you upload the file, and it can check it that way.
-I rarely use that one personally because I feel like it&apos;'s too easy to upload the wrong file and not notice.
+So if you click that option, you&apos;ll click on the button, it&apos;ll let you upload the file, and it can check it that way.
+I rarely use that one personally because I feel like it&apos;s too easy to upload the wrong file and not notice.

-My own personal favorite is to validate by direct input, where you copy the entire HTML file and put it in so it can check it line by line for you to see just if you&apos;'ve made some little mistakes.
+My own personal favorite is to validate by direct input, where you copy the entire HTML file and put it in so it can check it line by line for you to see just if you&apos;ve made some little mistakes.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 229.  (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->